There is probably no simpler item in the kitchen than a cutting board, yet few items provoke such heated debate.

 - 10 Are Wooden Cutting Boards Naturally “Anti-Bacterial”?

 - 11 Cooking Tips

 Plastic Cutting Boards

 Many people avoid plastic purely on aesthetic grounds.
-They just plain view them as tacky and view the matter as a quality of life issue.
+They just plain view plastic cutting boards as infradignatatum, if not downright tacky, and view the matter as a quality of life issue.

 Others give more practical reasons for their dislike of plastic cutting boards.
 They say the boards are slippery, both on top and below; that they’ll slide around the counter, and that your knife slides on them as well, preventing fine mincing and slicing.
 This was the case at one point, but most now come with rough surfaces on both sides to address this issue.

 Plastic cutting boards can come with moats around their sides to catch juices, and with grooves of varying sizes running through the top.

 They are so cheap, you can easily have a good assortment, so that if one or two are always in the dishwasher at one point, it doesn’t matter.
 There is no reason not to throw the plastic ones in the dishwasher after every use.